-CLAIMANT AND THE SERVICES SHE RECEIVES
+CLAIMANT AND THE SERVICES HE RECEIVES

 5. Claimant qualifies for regional center services based on a diagnosis of autism spectrum disorder.
 (Ex.
-7, p.
-A32.)
-As noted in Claimant's Individual Program Plan (IPP) with NLACRC, she has some areas of behavioral concern.
-She tantrums regularly when she doesn't want to do something or when transitioning from a preferred activity to a non-preferred activity.
-When upset, she will hit, kick, protest and yell.
-[Claimant] occasionally displays self-injurious behaviors by scratching herself and often displays attention seeking behaviors.
-She can be non-compliant and displays sensory sensitivities to food textures and pockets food daily when eating.
+9, p.
+A49.)
+As noted in Claimant's Individual Program Plan (IPP) with NLACRC, he has some areas of behavioral concern.
+He tantrums daily when transitioning or if something is taken away from him.
+Mother reported that when upset, he will cry, hit, kick and occasionally makes himself throw up.
+If [Claimant] is tired, his tantrums can last between 30-40 minutes long.
+He is regularly non-compliant and can be rigid when it comes to schedules.
+[Claimant] doesn't like losing and is sensitive to certain food textures.
+He regularly elopes and will try to leave the house if not supervised at all times.

 (Id., p.
-A30.)
+A47.)

-6. As a result of Claimant's most recent IPP, she receives one-on-one PA services for 10 hours per day on non-school days and five hours per day on school days and Saturdays.
+6. As a result of Claimant's most recent IPP, he receives one-on-one PA services for 10 hours per day on non-school days and five hours per day on school days and Saturdays.
 (Ex.
-7, p.
-A31.)
-These services are provided to "ensure her safety and success" in mainstream settings.
+9, p.
+A48.)
+These services are provided to "ensure his safety and success" in mainstream settings.
 (Ibid.)
-Claimant also receives 50 hours per month of In-Home Supportive Services (IHSS) with Mother as the provider and 46 hours per month of respite services.
-(Id., pp. A29-A30.)
+He also receives 46 hours per month of respite services.
+(Id., p.
+A47.)
+Although he was not receiving them at the time his most recent IPP was drafted, Claimant also receives In-Home Supportive Services (IHSS).

-7. Claimant also has an Individualized Education Program (IEP) with her school district due to her autism spectrum disorder diagnosis.
+7. Claimant also has an Individualized Education Program (IEP) with his school district due to his autism spectrum disorder diagnosis.
 Claimant's most recent IEP noted: